 When accessing sensitive information online, we want to make sure that everything we interact with is safe, secure, and protected.
-Whether for personal or business use, it’s important to consider additional access security, deciding between 2FA vs MFA.
+Whether for personal or business use, it’s important to consider additional access security, when deciding between 2FA and MFA.

 Logging into a website creates a traces of your digital footprint.
 While this doesn’t typically affect us outside of a basic search history log, it can, unfortunately, attract the attention of hackers.

-The best way to protect yourself, your employees, and your company from cyber hackers is with secure logins.
+The best way to protect yourself, your employees, and your company from security threats is with secure logins.
 Single-factor authentication is relatively easy to compromise.
-Two-factor and multi-factor authentication are more secure options for cybersecurity.
+Two-factor and multi-factor authentication are more secure authentication methods for cybersecurity.

 Today, we’ll dive into the details of two-factor and multi-factor authentication.